kolinger/ftp-deploy/readme.md

 3. Done

-(no other dependencies are required expect for python itself)
+(no other dependencies are required except for python itself)

 Configuration
 -------------